1956 Ford Facts, Figures, and Specifications

 1956 Ford – Enhancing the ’55 Look

-Ford continued with the 1955 body style, but added a few new models in 1956.
-Big news was the release of the 225 horsepower Thunderbird Special 312 CID V-8 to all lines.
+Ford continued with the 1955 body style but added a few new models in 1956.
+A four-door Victoria hardtop was released, but the big news was the release of the 225 horsepower Thunderbird Special 312 CID V-8 to all lines.

 General Year Information – 1956 Ford Cars

+Few changes were made for 1956.
 At the front, oval-like parking lights replaced the round units used on the 1955 models.
 The chrome trim was revised moderately from the previous year.
 The 1956 models used larger taillights with chrome rings around the lenses.
+The 4-door Victoria hardtop was released this year, competing with the other Big Three manufacturers.
+A one-year only two-door station wagon, the 1956 Ford Parklane, featured Fairlane-level trim.
+It was marketed to compete against the Chevrolet Nomad.

 Inside was where the 1956 model was completely new, Featuring a completely redesigned instrument panel with optional padding and padded sun visors.
 The steering wheel featured a 2.5-inch deep recessed hub, designed to lessen injury to the driver in the event of an accident.
-Seat belts were also offered for the first time in 1956.
+Seat belts were also offered as a factory installed option for the first time.
+All this was part of the “lifeguard Safety Package”.

 Click a Tab to See the Details